grafana/loki/docs/installation/docker.md

 Navigate to http://localhost:3100/metrics to view the metrics and http://localhost:3100/ready for readiness.

 As of v1.5.0, image is configured to run by default as user loki with  UID `10001` and GID `10001`.
-You can use a different user, specially if you are using bind mounts, by specifying uid with docker run command by specifying `--user=UID` with numeric UID suited to your needs.
+You can use a different user, specially if you are using bind mounts, by specifying the UID with a `docker run` command and using `--user=UID` with numeric UID suited to your needs.

 **Windows**